 GA128 COLLATERAL DESIGN (3.5 credits/60 clock hours) The role of graphic design in creating collateral and cohesive materials and advertising campaigns will be introduced and explored with a focus on brochures, billboards, posters, transit cards, point-of-sale materials, direct mail pieces, sales and promotional materials, etc. The process of developing unified advertising collateral materials in both individual and group settings, involving multiple presentations will be emphasized.
-Prerequisite: Electronic Design I (Quark) or Electronic Design II (InDesign).
+Prerequisite: Electronic Design.